jetli/awesome-yew/README.md

 > A curated list of awesome things related to Yew.

-[Yew](https://github.com/yewstack/yew) is a Rust / Wasm framework for building client web apps.
+[Yew](https://github.com/yewstack/yew) is a modern Rust framework inspired by Elm and React for creating multi-threaded frontend apps with WebAssembly.

 ### Contents